universelabs/universe.engineering/README.md

 Moreover, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
 All code should conform to the [Code Guidelines](https://github.com/universelabs/universe/blob/master/CONTRIBUTING.md#code-guidelines).

 ## Roadmap

-Universe Labs' mission is to become the largest open source node and key management network.
+Universe Labs' mission is to become the largest decentralized login and decentralized private key recovery protocol.

 [› Universe Roadmap](https://github.com/universelabs/universe/blob/master/ROADMAP.md)

 View the Universe Roadmap to learn more about project overview, goals, execution to date, milestones, current tech stack, and more...

 ## Community